sieira/planete/core/backend/README.md

 When several modules share the same dependencies, those dependencies may be extracted to the main core dependencies

 ## Require module
 During installation, the core backend is linked in the main node_modules directory under the alias `_`.
-You can then retrieve it using `core`
+You should anyway retrieve it using the global variable `core`.

 Please, note that there are consequently two ways to require any core module :